yysun/apprun/docs/build.md

 ```
 npm install apprun
-apprun
+apprun --init
 ```
-Note: on Mac, you might need to run local npm command like:
+Note: on Mac, you might need to run local npm command like this:

 ```
 $(npm bin)/apprun